dotnet/docs/docs/core/extensions/cloud-service.md

 :::zone-end

 Docker support requires a *Dockerfile*.
 This file is a set of comprehensive instructions, for building your .NET Worker Service as a Docker image.
+The *Dockerfile* is a file *without* a file extension.
 The following is an example *Dockerfile*, and should exist at the root directory of the project file.

 :::zone target="docs" pivot="cli"